Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 In all the situations above you can see how the same helpful people all around a manager can be met with either resistance or gratitude.

-The good leader sees the glass half full that everyone wants to help them.
+The good leader sees the glass half full and everyone wants to help them.
 Meanwhile, the bad leader is stressed out and can't figure out why everything is always so frustrating and trying to give them more work.

 It's easy to read these and say, "I'll be the good leader, of course."
 However, it's harder in the moment.